kaichen127/KinasePrediction/README.md

-# Kinase–Substrate Interaction Models
+# Kinase–Substrate Site Prediction

-This repository contains two complementary projects for running **kinase–substrate interaction prediction models**:
+This is an official implementation of **Predicting Kinase-Specific Phosphorylation Sites with Pretrained Protein Language Models** [link](https://www.biorxiv.org/content/10.1101/2025.03.12.642740v2.abstract).

 | Project | Description | Usage |
 |----------|-------------|-------|
 | [Docker](./Docker) | Run the pretrained model entirely inside a Docker container. | Plug-and-play inference without local dependencies. |
 | [Inference](./inference) | Run inference directly via Python (`inference.py`) and a config file. | For developers who want more control or integration. |

-Both methods output **per-residue predictions** (binary binding masks) and **positive residue indices** for each substrate sequence.
-Probabilities for each predicted residue can be enabled in both methods.
+The method outputs **per-residue predictions** (binary binding masks) and **positive residue indices** for each substrate sequence.
+Probabilities for each predicted residue can be enabled in inference script.

 ---